Definition of Proxy Statement

-- It discloses information related to related party transactions, which shareholders can analyze to ensure that company resources are not utilized for personal gain, and an arm’s length relationship is exercised in conducting related party transactions.
+- It discloses information related to party transactions, which shareholders can analyze to ensure that company resources are not utilized for personal gain, and an arm’s length relationship is exercised in conducting related party transactions.

 Proxy Statement is a written document with the regulatory requirement for listed Companies.
 In the United States of America, companies need to file Form DEF 14A in advance before their Annual Meeting with the securities regulator of the United States in a predefined format.
-Apart from being a regulatory requirement, the Proxy Statement is a useful source of information for investors, potential investors, and shareholder activists to gauge the management, identify their motives for performance which are linked to their monetary compensation, detect any related party transaction and evaluate the corporate governance of the business.
+Apart from being a regulatory requirement, the Proxy Statement is a useful source of information for investors, potential investors, and shareholder activists to gauge the management, identify their motives for performance which are linked to their monetary compensation, and detect any related party transactions and evaluate the corporate governance of the business.
 The biggest right of a shareholder is the right to vote in the material matters of the company, and the Proxy statement stands to enable them in exercising this right in the most efficient and informative way.